Lai Mohammed: Nigeria to transform to major driver of global growth | TODAY.NG

 Mohammed told his audience that the two most critical impediments against business, decent transport connections and a reliable power supply, were also being tackled.

-That means 2.7 trillion Naira has gone toward our infrastructure in the last two years -unprecedented in our history,’’ he said.
+That means N2.7 trillion has gone toward our infrastructure in the last two years -unprecedented in our history,’’ he said.